dmpeters/idgaf/readme.md

 a little idgaf app for a friend

 todo:
- - add ability for shorten url to mask when sharing
+ - add ability for shorten url to mask for sharing
  - shorten url service should work with redis
  - use redis to cache as well, check first then create
- - create template with random bgcolor